-Level 2 Discipline: Level 2 Discipline violations are generally intermediate acts of misconduct.
-Level 2 violations are generally mid-level infractions.
+Level 2 Discipline: Level 2 Discipline violations are generally mid-level acts of misconduct.
 Mid-level infractions are addressed by administrators.
-Repeated (two or more) violations of any Level 2 violation can result in that violation being considered a Level 3 violation.
+Repeated (two or more) violations of any Level 2 violation can result in that violation being considered a Level 3 violation and referral to a disciplinary hearing.
+Consequences range from a minimum of a long- term suspension to expulsion and possible opportunity to attend the District's alternative school.

 Level 3 Discipline: Level 3 Discipline violations are generally serious acts of misconduct including, but not limited to, repeated misbehaviors of a similar nature, serious disruptions of the school environment, threats to health, safety, or property, and other acts of serious misconduct.
 Level 3 violations are generally major infractions and are serious safety violations.
-Major infractions should be reported to the school administrator immediately after the incident, and may result in the immediate removal of a student from school.
-Level 3 violations may result in a referral to a Disciplinary Hearing.
-Administrators will notify the appropriate district personnel, school resource officers, and law enforcement or state agencies deemed appropriate and required bylaw.
+Major infractions should be reported to the school administrator immediately after the incident and may result in the immediate removal of a student from school.
+Level 3 violations may result in a referral to a Disciplinary Hearing with consequences ranging from long-term suspension to expulsion and possible opportunity to attend the District's alternative school.
+Administrators will notify the appropriate district personnel, school resource officers, and law enforcement or state agencies deemed appropriate and required by law.

 Level 4 Discipline: Level 4 Discipline violations are the most egregious acts of misconduct and generally constitute a serious violation of the law (for example, conduct which would be considered a serious felony criminal act if the student were an adult), and pose a significant safety risk or result in serious bodily injury.
-Committing a Level 4 violation will result in a referral to a DisciplinaryHearing.
+Committing a Level 4 violation will result in a referral to a Disciplinary Hearing resulting in consequences of up to permanent expulsion.